googleanalytics/google-analytics-plugin-for-unity/README.md

     	* libz.dylib
  	* If you would like the libraries to be automatically added when building for iOS, copy the file _PostProcessBuildPlayer_GA_ from the _iOS Extras_ folder and put it in the _&#60;YOUR PROJECT ROOT>/Assets/Editor_ folder.
  	* Next, get the mod_pbxproj.py script available [here](https://github.com/kronenthaler/mod-pbxproj) and copy it into the Editor directory as well.
 The libraries will now be added automatically during the build.
-4. <h4>Configure the GAv3 prefab with your tracking information</h4>
+4. <h4>Configure the GAv3 prefab</h4>
 Click on the prefab object called __GAv3.prefab__ which you can find in _Assets/Plugins/GoogleAnalyticsV3_ in the _Project_ view.
 The _Inspector_ view on the right will now display a Script component attached to the prefab with several properties underneath.
 5. Populate these fields with the correct values for your project.
- 	* This will populate the object so you can use it everywhere in your project.
+This will populate the object so you can use it everywhere in your project.
  	* _Note that you can use the same property ID for all platforms._
  	* Sample values: <br>
 	<code>Android Property ID: UA-XXXXXXX-1</code>